thehyve/glowing-bear-site/docs/installation/index.md

 # Installation
 {: .no_toc}

-Below is more information on how to install the Glowing Bear data warehouse and other tools in the Glowing Bear ecosystem.
+This page provides more information on how to install the Glowing Bear with its components and other tools of the Glowing Bear ecosystem.
 More [technical information](/docs/technical) is available too.

 If you need help installing Glowing Bear or tranSMART, please do not hesitate to